In this article, you’ll find answers to questions like:

 While teachers are the experts on learning, they should offer you choices.
 If your child needs additional help, the teacher may bring in a team to work on an individualized education plan (IEP) for the school year.

 • Share family events with the teacher.
 A new baby, a divorce or a death can impact your child’s behavior.
-Knowing these things gives the teacher insight.
+This gives the teacher insight.

 • Tell the teacher if you speak a different language at home.
 If your English is not strong, the teacher can arrange for a translator to join your conference.